OS-SFT/0-OS-SFT-OVERVIEW/README.md

 - **Phase 5**: Organisaitonal Risk Models: credit risk, market risk, collateral risk, liquidity risk, operational risk, etc
 - And so forth ...

-Below is further informatIon on the structure of this site and the history of OS-SFT.
+Below is further information on the structure of this site and the history of OS-SFT.

 We hope you find this an enjoyable and valuable resource on your sustainability journey!
 --